© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ringwork and tower keep castle 170m south east of St George's Church is a scheduled monument protected by Historic England under reference 1019826.
 View the official record →

-Ringwork and tower keep castle 170m south east of St George's Church is a Norman fortification located in Shropshire, dating to the medieval period following the Norman Conquest of 1066.
+This ringwork and tower keep castle, located 170 metres south-east of St George's Church in Shropshire, is a Norman fortification dating to the twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019826.

 Ringwork and tower keep castle 170m south east of St George's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019826.